I’m trying to figure out my Hedgehog Concept.

 I like helping others, but sometimes I want a thank you.
 If helping others drove my happiness engine then never getting thanked wouldn’t matter.
 Learning is why I’ve been in computers for so long.
 The industry changes so quickly that there’s always more to learn.

 Finding our happiness engine is difficult because lots of things make us happy.
 We have to comb through our past happy experiences (Si) to deduce the common factor (Ne) in those activities.
 My suggestion is to start by examining experiences where everything went wrong.
 Nothing happened as you expected, but you were still extremely happy in the end.

 All or nothing

-If what we do fits into one or two categories, that activity will not be sustainable.
+If what we do fits into only one or two categories, that activity will not be sustainable.

-If an endeavor has our passion and drives our happiness engine but we’re not good at it, we’ll stick with it until we decide that we want recognition.
-Recognition requires expertise which requires 10,000 hours.
+Passion and Happiness Engine: If we’re not good at it, we’ll stick with it until we decide that we want recognition.
+Recognition requires expertise which requires getting good at what you do.

-When we do work in a passion that that we’re good at, we get recognition in terms of monetary compensation.
+Passion and Expertise: This give us recognition in terms of monetary compensation.
+Passion gives us that competitive drive to be our best.
 The top 20% in any given field make 80% of the money in that field.
-However, if that work isn’t part of our happiness engine than despite the high income, we end up feeling that we should be doing something else.
+However, without the happiness engine then despite the high income, we end up feeling that we should be doing something else.

 The Hedgehog Concept buffers us against failure.
-Failure is not getting a desired outcome.
+Failure is giving up on achieving a desired outcome.